dry-rb/dry-initializer/README.md

 Results for [the examples][benchmark_with_types]

 ```
-Benchmark for instantiation of named arguments (attributes) with type constraints
+Benchmark for instantiation of named arguments (options) with type constraints

 Warming up --------------------------------------
           plain Ruby    64.740k i/100ms